fransenglich/swiftmusicmashup/README.md

 Possible improvements
 There are no limits to the amounts of features and polishing that is possible, but here are some more obvious and crucial ones:

+* Better search interface.
+Update as you type, or trigger on enter key
 * Security concerns
 * Robustness for Music Brainz' API.
 MB's MMD format needs to be taken into account
 * Error handling/robustness of responses from the APIs